oggewallgren/MATMOD-Modules/Problem Modules/module6/module6.md

 Another conclusion we can draw by picking diffrent starting points is that the values start to circle around the equilibrium.
 If the krill is low and whale is high the values are changing, meaning that krill starts increasing and whales decreasing.
 This justifies the equlibrium that we found in b.
 ### e)
+Adding the term $-rk$ gives us the equaiton $k'=(a-bw)k-rk$.
+Our first interpretation of this is that $r$ has to be a coefficient representing the magnitude of the fishing relative to the current population.
+Logically the rate of change for $k$ has to do with krill reproduction, the term $-rk$ decelerates the reproduction.
+To visualize this we try different values for $r$ in mathematica.
+We start off with the same value for $r$ as for $a$ just to get a better understanding of the effect.
+We can see that the magnitude of the fishing is greater than the reproduction of krill which results in a heavy deceleration of the population until extinct.
+This is reasonable because we fish out more krill than is reproduced over the same time period.
+This also helps justify our model extended with $-rk$.
+Trying with different values for $r$ we can see that extended fishning results in a longer cycle for both whales and krill.
+This means that more fishning slows down the positive rate of change for krill and prolongs the time to its peak, which also delays the time for the start of positive increase of whales.
 ### f)
+We can find a few different ways to improve the model.
+One thing we noticed is that with the code and starting values given, the whale population can become negative.
+An improvement to the model is to not allow this.
+Considering that we analyze the fishing of krill, it is reasonable to also include hunting of whales, as this also affects the populations.
+Another thing that should be taken into cosideration is that if whales go extinct, krill population moves towards infinity.
+This is unreasonable as the krill also feeds on something.
+The population of krill should have a limit.
 ## 2. Signal Processing Problem

 ## 3. Drug Dosage Problem